Star1xr/Pardus-On-Android/readme.md

 sudo apt install kde-standard
 ```

-Change info debian to pardus
+Delete all text on os-release with **nano /etc/os-release** and change info debian to pardus:

 ```
 echo 'PRETTY_NAME="Pardus GNU/linux 21"